 Yes, you probably already have enough meat on the menu, and yes, you would probably expect grilled chicken wings at a summer BBQ, but if you’re going all out on a Korean-inspired feast, these crispy fried wings would be a very welcome addition.
 The secret ingredients include potato starch and Wondra flour—but if you’d like a live-fire rendition, try this grilled gochujang wings recipe.
-If your grill is already full and you want to fry, get our Korean Chicken Wings recipe.
+If your grill is already full and you want to fry, get the Korean Chicken Wings recipe.

-Gold Medal Wondra Flour, $2.36 at Walmart
+Gold Medal Wondra Flour, $7.99 from Amazon

 A semi-secret ingredient for super crisp fried chicken.

 What is a cookout without potato salad?
 A sad affair, some would say.
 This kimchi-spiked potato salad with gochujang, scallions, and sesame seeds along for the ride is creamy, spicy, chunky, and delicious with anything, including regular old baby back ribs.
 Oh, and there’s bacon in it too (but you can omit it if you’re trying to provide some meatless options).
 Get our Kimchi Potato Salad recipe.

 Related Reading: 11 Internationally Inspired Potato Salad Recipes